tmcgrath/cassandra-ingest/README.md

 ## Our Approach

-I'm going to riff off the infamous Killrvideo references.
+I'm going to riff off the infamous Killrvideo based references.
+In this tutorial, we're going to present and solve for a migrating a RDBMS called Killrmovies to Cassandra.
+Killrmovies?
+Yeah, I know, I know, not the most original name.
+I'm open to other ideas and considered alternatives such as SweetMovies, KickButtVideos and DopeVids, but we're going with Killrmovies for now.

+Killrmovies is a subset of Killrvideo schema and will work well when highlighting the differences in data models.

+In particular, the Killrmovies RDBMS data model is traditional 3NF where normalization is paramount.

+// TODO diagram

+Conversely, when moving to Cassandra, our data model is based on known queries with denormalized data.

+// TODO chebotko diagram

+We'll utilize Killrvideo because it's often used when introducing and teaching data modeling in Cassandra.
+This especially matters for this tutorial where we are taking an existing RDBMS based model and migrating to Cassandra.

 I'm assuming you know Killrvideo!
 If not, just search for it.

-We'll utilize Killrvideo because it's often used when introducing and teaching data modeling in Cassandra.
-This especially matters for this tutorial where we are taking an existing RDBMS based model and migrating to Cassandra.

-In the following examples, we're going to present and solve for a migrating a RDBMS called Killrmovies to Cassandra.
-Killrmovies?
-I know, I know, not the most original name and I'm open to other ideas.
-Considered alternatives were SweetMovies, KickButtVideos and DopeVids, but we're going with Killrmovies for now.
-Killrmovies is a subset of Killrvideo schema.

 ### Requirements